NK GOŠK Gabela: Places in leagues and cups

-Young categories
+Youth categories

 Cadets and juniors play in the Youth Premier League.
 Pioneers and prior to pioneers play in the Youth Leagues of the Herzegovina-Neretva Canton.

-Andrija Anković Memorial Tournament
+Andrija Anković memorial tournament

-Every year since 1986, in Gabela, GOŠK host a memorial tournament in the name of Andrija Anković in which teams such as GNK Dinamo Zagreb, HNK Hajduk Split, NK Široki Brijeg and HŠK Zrinjski Mostar usually play in.
+Every year since 1986, GOŠK host a memorial tournament in the name of Andrija Anković, in which teams such as GNK Dinamo Zagreb, HNK Hajduk Split, NK Široki Brijeg and HŠK Zrinjski Mostar usually play in.